isaacholt100/bnum/README.md

   - `OM = 1`: arithmetic operations panic on overflow.
   - `OM = 2`: arithmetic operations saturate on overflow.

 For example, a useful type in cryptography would be `Integer<false, 64, 0>`: an unsigned integer type with a width of `64 * 8 = 512` bits, and which has explicit wrapping arithmetic.
+TODO: move to Integer docs-->

-`bnum` also provides a macro `n!` for easily creating `bnum` integers from integer literals.
+`bnum` also provides a macro `n!` for easily creating `bnum` integers from integer literals, and a macro `nt!` for specifying `Integer` types with specific parameters from type descriptors.

 To illustrate the power of this generic interface, here is a simple example: